zubintimroy/SIRS/README.md

 # The SIRS Model
-This is a python project that produces a SIR Model simulation for visualisation or output measurement.
+This is a python project that produces a SIRS Model simulation for visualisation using matplotlib or output measurement.
 Cells are either Susceptible (S),Infected (I), Recovered (R) or Immune (Im).

 Rules:
 1. S -> I with probability p1 if at least one nearest neighbour is I, otherwise remains S